stadionHQ/Documentation/frontend/index.md

-##  Folder structure - TODO THIS IS CHANGING PLEASE IGNORE FOR NOW
+##  Folder structure

-### App
-All server side components for the app
+All details of the folder structure for the site [here](fontend/folder-structure.html).

-### Assets
-A place to store assets for the site.
-Nothing in here is used directly in the site.
-Just a resource fo small psds, font files svgs etc that need to be in source control.

-### Client
-All css,js,images,icons before processing.

 ## Build
 All build tasks handled with Gulp